-By baking French fries instead of frying, you are making a healthier choice.
-You'll reduce your oil consumption--and can even skip it altogether.
-(If you go that route, be sure to toss fries every eight minutes or so to prevent sticking.
-Even though your baked fries are healthier, they'll still be delicious and satisfying!)
+It's no surprise that by roasting French fries instead of, well, frying, you're making a healthier choice.
+You'll reduce your oil consumption, and you can even skip it altogether!
+(If you go that route, be sure to toss fries every eight minutes or so to prevent sticking.)

-Another trick that'll guarantee success with making French fries is parboiling.
-Parboiling your potatoes will help them cook faster and have an even better texture.
-Plus, the salt in the water will infuse into the fries making them extra savory.
+Whichever potato you pick, start things off, not in the oven, but on the stovetop.
+Parboiling your potatoes will help them cook faster and give them an even better texture.
+Plus, the salt in the water will soak into the fries, seasoning them inside and out.